In this articles you'll find:

 Why set up a welcome series?

-A side benefit is that a welcome series that starts right after subscribing helps to build a sender reputation, so that your newsletters stay out of the spam folder (and land in the user’s inbox).
+A welcome series that starts right after subscribing helps to build a sender reputation, so that your newsletters stay out of the spam folder (and land in the user’s inbox).

 Data from a 2022 Piano report showed that a significant percentage of membership revenue is earned in the first 30 days after someone signs up for a newsletter.
 After all, there is a reason they gave you their email address.
 If you’re not reaching out to readers and encouraging them to support your work, you may miss your chance to win them over.